Identification and Reproduction

 - Males are territorial.
 Mating success is influenced by the quality of the territory.

-- Females lay one or two clutches per season with average clutch size is 12,000 eggs.
+- Females lay one or two clutches per season with average clutch size of 12,000 eggs.

-- Clutches are laid in a film on the water surface with eggs hatch in approximately 5 days.
+- Clutches are laid as a film on the water surface with eggs hatching approximately 5 days later.

 - Tadpoles can be very large, 125-150 mm.

-- Metamorphosis usually takes 1 year, larvae will overwinter in ponds and larval survivorship is about 18%.
+- Full metamorphosis usually takes 1 year, larvae will overwinter in ponds and larval survivorship is about 18%.